 - You gain privileged access, before anyone else, to exciting new research and ideas from around the world

 - You can use the quality and format of presentation in the manuscripts you review to benchmark against papers you are preparing yourself

 How will it work and How do I get involved?

-- Associate Editors of Austral Ecology will be sent a spreadsheet of potential Early Career Reviewers, and will have the option to select reviewers from the list for appropriate manuscripts.
-Only one Early Career Reviewer per manuscript.
+- Editors of Austral Ecology will will have the option to select reviewers from the list for appropriate manuscripts.
+Only one Early Career Reviewer per manuscript will be used.
 Note that not all editors will use this system and it may be some time before an individual Early Career Reviewer gets chosen.

 - Like all invited reviewers, Early Career Reviewers have the option of declining an invitation to review a particular manuscript.

 - The Scholar One system we use to manage the review process keeps a record of individual reviewers, so we can avoid different editors inviting the same reviewer multiple times in close succession.

 - If you accept and submit a review, the Editor considers the manuscript, the review from the Early Career Reviewer, and the other review, and makes a recommendation to the Editor-in-Chief about the manuscript.

 - When transmitting that recommendation the Editor informs the Editor-in-Chief that an Early Career Reviewer is involved.